3 Aspects Of Male Reproductive Health We Can't Ignore, From A Fertility Scientist

 There is so much attention (almost to the level of hysteria) put on the role of age in female fertility that society and many medical approaches overlook that there is a male biological clock as well.
-As males get older, the likelihood of fertility challenges and neurocognitive problems in children increases.
+As males get older, the likelihood of fertility challenges and neurocognitive problems1 in children increases.

 Sperm health is more complex than count alone.

 There are nuanced ways of looking at sperm health beyond the traditional sperm and semen analysis that can give us important information about the likelihood of having a healthy pregnancy and a healthy baby.
-There are men who are cleared as having healthy sperm because traditional measures have shown that they have healthy sperm count, shape (morphology), and motility (movement).
+There are men who are cleared as having healthy sperm2 because traditional measures have shown that they have healthy sperm count, shape (morphology), and motility (movement).

 Yet, a more nuanced look might show that there is high DNA fragmentation and alterations in sperm DNA methylation, for example.
 Genes that are linked to defects with sperm DNA methylation include the MEST, H19, and MTHFR genes—the latter of which is well known for affecting female fertility.